-- 1. Determination of serum levels of 25 hydroxyvitamin D and prevalence of vitamin D deficiency in patients with type 2 diabetes. - 2.
-Analyzing the related factors of serum 25 hydroxyvitamin D deficiency in type 2 diabetes patients..
+1. Determination of serum 25 hydroxy vitamin D levels, the prevalence of vitamin D deficiency and some clinical and subclinical characteristics of type 2 diabetes patients with vitamin D deficiency.

+2. Evaluation of the relationship between serum 25 hydroxy vitamin D levels, vitamin D deficiency and some related factors in patients with type 2 diabetes.

-Scientific contribution of the study:
+Scientific contribution of the study :